Grandma Edna’s Cajun Pork

-- Cut roast in half.
-Cut several slits in roast to within 1/2 in. of bottom.
-Place in a 4-qt. slow cooker.
+- Cut several slits in roast to within 1/2 in. of bottom.
+Place in a 5-qt. slow cooker.
 Spoon onion mixture between slits and over the top of meat.
 Cover and cook on low for 6-8 hours or until pork is tender.

 - Transfer roast to a serving platter; keep warm.
-Let stand for 10 minutes before slicing.
-Pour cooking juices into a small saucepan.
+Strain cooking juices and pour into a small saucepan.
 Combine cornstarch and water until smooth; stir into the pan.
-Bring to a boil; cook and stir for 2 minutes or until thickened.
+Bring to a boil; cook and stir until thickened, about 2 minutes.
 Serve with roast.
-Yield: 12 servings (2-1/4 cups sauce).

 My son loved it, but that was extremely too much thyme for me...like others, I used just 1 teaspoon and it was still overpowering.
 Will make it again but with 1/2 to 3/4 teaspoon thyme!